xewar/restaurant-page/README.md

-View the live project [here](https://xewar.github.io/restaurant-page/)
+View the live project [here](https://xewar.github.io/restaurant-page/).

-In this project I made a simple restaurant website.
+This is a simple restaurant website.
 The focus of the project was on using modules and webpack as part of my workflow.
 That part went well, but I'm still struggling with creating more responsive designs.

 Future updates:
 + Mobile compatibility: flexible sizing for the images.